Technical Analysis – A Beginner’s Guide

 The technical analysis time frames shown on charts range from one-minute to monthly, or even yearly, time spans.
 Popular time frames that technical analysts most frequently examine include:

 The time frame a trader selects to study is typically determined by that individual trader’s personal trading style.
-Intra-day traders, traders who open and close trading positions within a single trading day, favor analyzing price movement on shorter time frame charts, such as the 5 or 15-minute charts.
+Intra-day traders, traders who open and close trading positions within a single trading day, favor analyzing price movement on shorter time frame charts, such as the 5-minute or 15-minute charts.
 Long-term traders who hold market positions overnight and for long periods of time are more inclined to analyze markets using hourly, 4-hour, daily, or even weekly charts.

-Price movement that occurs within a 15-minute time span may be very significant for an intra-day trader who is looking for an opportunity to realize a profit from price changes occurring during one trading day.
+Price movement that occurs within a 15-minute time span may be very significant for an intra-day trader who is looking for an opportunity to realize a profit from price fluctuations occurring during one trading day.
 However, that same price movement viewed on a daily or weekly chart may not be particularly significant or indicative for long-term trading purposes.

 It’s simple to illustrate this by viewing the same price action on different time frame charts.
 The following daily chart for silver shows price trading within the same range, from roughly $16 to $18.50, that it’s been in for the past several months.
 A long-term silver investor might be inclined to look to buy silver based on the fact that the price is fairly near the low of that range.